ricoen/improved-embedded-system/README.md

-# improve-programming-embedded-system
+# improved-programming-embedded-system
-Improved way for arduino and embedded system programming
+Improved way for Arduino and embedded system programming using struct and pointer to save more memory.